 |Select col1, col2 from table1 UNION select col1, col2 from table2;||To query data from multiple tables and combine the results of records from two tables.|

-|CREATE TABLE table_name (col_name DATA_TYPE CONSTRAINT);||To create a table with new columns and all the column definition can be mentioned by a comma|
+|CREATE TABLE table_name (col_name DATA_TYPE CONSTRAINT);||To create a table with new columns and all the column definitions can be mentioned by a comma.|

-|ALTER TABLE table_name;||To add a new column to the table|
+|ALTER TABLE table_name;||To add a new column to the table.|

-|DROP TABLE table_name;||To delete the entire table from the database|
+|DROP TABLE table_name;||To delete the entire table from the database.|

 |INSERT INTO table_name(list of columns) VALUES(list of values);||To insert data into a table for one record.|

-|UPDATE table SET col1=updated_value;||To update a cell value in a table based on column name|
+|UPDATE table SET col1=updated_value;||To update a cell value in a table based on the column name.|

-|UPDATE table SET col1=updated_value1, col2=updated_value2 WHERE condition;||To update multiple cell values in a table based on column names and condition|
+|UPDATE table SET col1=updated_value1, col2=updated_value2 WHERE condition;||To update multiple cell values in a table based on column names and conditions.|

 |DELETE FROM table_name;||To delete the complete data in a table.|